Mánička

-Mánička (in plural: máničky) is a Czech term used for young people with long hair, typically men, in Czechoslovakia through the 1960s and 1970s.
-Long hair for males during this time was considered an expression of political and social attitudes in communist Czechoslovakia.
+Mánička (in plural: máničky) is a Czech term used for men with long hair, in Czechoslovakia through the 1960s and 1970s.
+Long hair for males during this time was considered an expression of rebellious political and social attitudes in communist Czechoslovakia.
+"Mánička" is a female given name, a hypocorism of Máňa, which is a diminutive of variants of the name Maria.
+It was applied to males in a pejorative manner.

 Background

 Long hair was associated with the subcultures and youth movements that arose in the Western world during the mid-1960s, such as Hippies and rock music.
 Following the February coup d'état of 1948, the new communist régime condemned some elements of the Western culture as an inherently decadent imperialist "import" into the socialist world.
 At first, communists persecuted sympathizers of rock 'n' roll and bebop, and later they focused on supporters of rock music.
 Their methods were compared with the campaigns of Nazi régime against the supporters of jazz and swing during the Protectorate of Bohemia and Moravia.
 The term "máničky" is also generally associated with the generation gap that increased around the world during the 1960s.

 Male long hair in the Czechoslovak society of the 1960s and 1970s was partially regarded as a matter of image and style, but the main reason for having long hair was usually different.
 The young people attempted to express openly their political attitude, independence, freedom and protest.
 However, the revolt symbolized by extravagant appearance was not tolerated by communists and young rebels were often forced to cut their hair.
 From the mid-1960s, "máničky" became a target of continuous interest of the state security apparatus.
 The activities of the alternative youth culture were not only and primarily political; therefore it was difficult for communists to grasp their intentions.
 A large number of young people attempting to live outside of the influence and control of the state was disturbing for the regime, as these people represented a potential danger for the communist system.
 Through the coordinated pressure of various levels of the state administration, the totalitarian power attempted to force young people to change their appearance, or to displace from the public sphere people who were not "socially acceptable".